Welcome to the Gettysburg Battlefield Self-Guided Driving Tour

 Follow the Battle

 The tour follows the intense 3-day battle at Gettysburg chronologically.
 It begins at the Gettysburg Heritage Center, where you learn about the lead-up to the battle.
-Before you start driving, be sure to download the Action Tour Guide app and enter your unique password to access the audio tour.
+Before you start driving, download the Action Tour Guide app and enter your unique password to access the audio tour.
 Then, you’ll explore McPherson’s Ridge, the site of the first skirmish of the first day.
 From there, you continue past the Railway Cut, Iverson’s Pits, and Seminary Ridge until you reach the end of Day 1.

-As you continue to follow the route on the Gettysburg Auto Tour, begin Day 2 with an exploration at Little Round Top, Devil’s Den, the Peach Orchard, and Culp’s Hill.
+As you continue to follow the route on the Gettysburg Auto Tour, begin Day 2 with an exploration of Little Round Top, Devil’s Den, the Peach Orchard, and Culp’s Hill.
 Day 3 then starts with the infamous Pickett’s Charge.
 This comprehensive tour ends at the Gettysburg Cemetery, where you hear Lincoln’s poignant Gettysburg Address.
 And if you ever have questions, feel free to reach out to us over chat, call, or email – we’re always available and looking forward to helping you!

 The Gettysburg Address